Unified Login

 Wallet-based Authentication

 Mobile wallet-based authentication can be utilized to scan a QR code and finalize the authentication process using the previously activated credentials for online login.
-Additionally, facial authentication can happen on the wallet to make sure the presence is verified.
+Additionally, facial authentication can be performed on the wallet to verify the presence.

 Knowledge Based Identification